PeikeCong/Salmon_and_ocean/README.md

 - **Correlation Analysis**: Identified strong relationships between fish length/width and oceanographic variables.

 ### 3. **Modeling**
-Tested six time-series models to predict salmon attributes, focusing on the two best-performing methods:
+Six time-series models were evaluated for predicting salmon attributes, with performance compared using a validation set.
+The two best-performing models were:
-- **Prophet**: Used for population prediction, excelling without external variables.
+- **Prophet**: Utilized for population prediction, demonstrating strong performance without external variables.
-- **SARIMA**: Applied to predict length and width, incorporating temperature, salinity, and currents for enhanced accuracy.
+- **SARIMA**: Used PCF and PACF method to find the best hyperparameters.
+Applied to forecast length and width, incorporating temperature, salinity, and currents as exogenous variables for enhanced accuracy.

 ### 4. **Key Findings**
 - Low salmon length and width observed in January, with a sharp decline in February.